-- Publish the Estate
+- Publish the estate

-- Bond the Estate (if needed)
+- Bond the estate

-- Protect the assets during the Probate process
+- Protect the assets during the probate process

-- Collect and Inventory the assets
+- Collect and inventory the assets

 - Help provide a value for the assets

-- Pay debts, taxes and expenses of the estate
+- Pay debts, taxes, and expenses of the estate

 - Address beneficiary questions and concerns

 - Resolve disputes